Project Insights Report

 Why It Matters

 SMEs are the backbone of the Canadian economy.
-However, they often lack the resources that are available to large organizations.
-While they face the same skills and labour shortages, they often face more challenges related to attracting top talent, re-skilling and upskilling, as well as developing training programs.
-Currently, the preferred mechanism is trying to recruit people with the required skills, but the results of this tactic have been middling at best.
-Additionally, the over-reliance of SMEs on informal recruitment methods tend to perpetuate a dynamic where members of equity-deserving groups, even highly qualified ones, are excluded, as they are not always part of the “right networks.”
+However, they often cannot access the resources that are available to large organizations.
+While SMEs face the same skills and labour shortages as large organizations, they often face more challenges attracting top talent, re-skilling and upskilling, and offering training programs.
+Currently, SMEs tend to try to recruit people with the required skills, but the results of this tactic have been middling at best.
+Additionally, the over-reliance of SMEs on informal recruitment methods tends to perpetuate a dynamic where members of equity-deserving groups, even highly qualified ones, are excluded, as they are not always part of the “right networks.”
 This leads to SMEs facing talent and skills shortages, and talented equity-deserving individuals being underemployed.

-More collaboration with SMEs must be fostered in order to create meaningful supports and share best practices to alleviate and eventually remedy this problem.
-SMEs are asking for help, as they have limited resources.
+More collaboration with SMEs must be fostered to create meaningful supports and share best practices to ease and eventually remedy this problem.
+Where there is a will there’s a way, but SMEs are asking for help with wayfinding, as they have limited resources.

 Skills Bridge Preliminary Evaluation